All Episodes

 We could all get rich fast because we wouldn't lose.

-We would win because there's not gonna these predictions are not going to happen.
+We would win because there's not going to be these predictions are not going to happen.

-And finally, uh ladies and gentlemen, subject of our morning update today.
+And finally, ladies and gentlemen, subject of our morning update today, classic.

-A top Dallas law firm, Thompson and Knight formed a dedicated practice recently of 26 lawyers to handle climate change litigation.
+A top Dallas law firm, Thompson Knight, formed a dedicated practice recently of 26 lawyers to handle climate change litigation.

-And uh another one not to be outdone, Vincent and Elkins, another Dallas firm launched a 41 lawyer climate change battalion.
+And another one, not to be outdone, Vinson and Elkins, another Dallas firm, launched a 41-lawyer climate change battalion.

 And these lawyers anticipate lawsuits brought by plaintiffs claiming damage due to global warming.